ZunoTales - Magical Storytelling for Kids

 • new vocabulary in context

-Ages 9-12: Identity, Complexity, and Deeper Themes
+Ages 10 and Up: Identity, Complexity, and Respect

 Older children can handle more layered stories.
 They often enjoy characters who wrestle with motivation, responsibility, friendship, fairness, and identity.